ICESAT-2HackWeek/intro-hdf5/README.md

 - Extract variables of interest and filter in time and space
 - Prepare data for large-scale processing
 - Learn simple/generic data parallelization strategy
-- Inspect data files from the command line and with plots
+- Inspect data files from the command line
+- Plot millions of points efficiently

 ## Schedule